Rickyz03/Algorithmic-Benchmarks/Shortest-Path/report.typ

 A\* with zero heuristic consistently outperformed Dijkstra's algorithm, despite being theoretically equivalent.
 This counter-intuitive result likely stems from implementation differences in the priority queue handling and early termination conditions.

-Bellman-Ford showed the expected higher execution times, averaging approximately 5× slower than Dijkstra's algorithm.
-This aligns with the theoretical complexity difference between $O(V E)$ and $O((V+E) log V)$.
+Bellman-Ford showed the expected higher execution times, averaging approximately 5 times slower than Dijkstra's algorithm.
+This aligns with the theoretical complexity difference between $O(V times E)$ and $O((V+E) log V)$.

 === Operations Count Scaling

 The operations count analysis reveals the practical impact of algorithmic complexity:

 - *Dijkstra and A\**: Operations count scales approximately $O(V log V)$ for sparse graphs
-- *Bellman-Ford*: Shows clear $O(V E)$ scaling, with operations counts reaching over 1,800 for graphs with 20 vertices
+- *Bellman-Ford*: Shows clear $O(V times E)$ scaling, with operations counts reaching over 1,800 for graphs with 20 vertices

 The scatter plots confirm that Bellman-Ford's operation count grows much more rapidly with graph size, particularly for dense graphs where $E$ approaches $V^2$.